I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 The Best Brand Microfiber for Dust Mite Allergy Relief

-Having a terrible allergy problem, she finally tried Mission Allergy brand mattress and pillow encasings.
-She had no more problems after that.
+She had a terrible allergy problem, but when she finally tried Mission Allergy brand mattress and pillow encasings, she had no more problems.

 My stuffy nose stopped happening.
 It definitely resolved my allergy problems.
-No more stuffy nose.
+And my sleep improved without waking up stuffy in the middle of the night.

 Pillow Encasing Sizes